Physical Interface Properties

 The configured accounting and its associated set options are displayed as expected.

-By default, Simple Network Management Protocol (SNMP) notifications are sent when the state of an interface or a connection changes.
-You can enable or disable these notification based on you requirements.
+By default, Junos OS sends Simple Network Management Protocol (SNMP) notifications when the state of an interface or a connection changes.
+You can enable or disable SNMP notifications based on your requirements.

-To explicitly enable sending SNMP notifications on the physical interface, perform the following steps:
+To explicitly enable sending SNMP notifications on the physical interface:

-To disable sending SNMP notifications on the physical interface, perform the following steps:
+To disable SNMP notifications on the physical interface:

 In configuration mode, go to the